Genora51/Bitwise/docs/main.md

 # Documentation

 Bitwise is a surprisingly simple language in terms of format.
+But that's about where it ends in terms of simplicity.

 ## Whitespace
 There are no whitespace restrictions of any kind (apart from comments, which end at a line break).